cygni/cygni-competence-7-databases/postgresql/README.md

 3) Alter the `venues` table to contain a boolean column called `active`, with the default value of TRUE.

-## Day 2 - Advanced queries, code, rules
+## Day 2 - Advanced queries, functions etc.

 1) Insert a few more rows, notice the sub-selects to get the venue_id